 The Center provides training in the context of a broad range of research projects that fall into six thematically connected areas:

-This research area focuses on understanding age-related cognitive changes.
-Research topics includes memory, language, attention, and decision making.
+Faculty and researchers employ multiple methods to understand how cognition changes with age.
+Research topics include memory, language, attention, executive function, and methods to maintain cognition.
 Many of the researchers in this area investigate these topics using both behavioral measures and neuroimaging techniques.

 Several faculty are actively engaged in examining behavioral interventions to maintain health, everyday functioning, and emotional wellbeing.
 Interventions include cognitive training, exercise programs, and family-oriented interventions.
 Ongoing studies and research at the Center promise to offer new insights and advances for healthy aging.

 Scientists and engineers in our center develop cognitive tests and software that allows researchers to measure subtle changes in cognitive function using assessments obtained on mobile devices.
 Our mobile assessment tools are currently used in clinical trials to evaluate dietary and cognitive training interventions, in longitudinal studies to improve the early identification of Alzheimer’s and related dementia, and track short-term (e.g., hourly) variations in cognitive function associated with psychosocial (e.g., stress) and physiological (e.g., glucose excursions in Type 1 diabetics) states.

 Close relationships play a critical role in healthy aging.
 Research studies conducted within the Center for Healthy Aging are targeted at important issues facing our aging population.
 One current focus is on how changes in health affect the structure and quality of our close relationships (and vice versa) as we age.
 In addition, we study the experiences of family caregiving and care-receiving, particularly within older couples.
 Our research staff also have a long history of documenting the positive and negative influence of close family members on self-management of chronic illness and engagement in healthy behaviors such as exercise and good sleep practices.